mobily-enterprises/jsonreststores/README.md

        }
      },

-This will ensure that the inherited `checkPermissionsDelete()` method is called, and
+This will ensure that the inherited `checkPermissionsDelete()` method is called and followed, and _then_ further checks are carried on.

 ## "After" hooks